Examples of recent publicity in Europe

 Other examples of the wide range of publicity we achieve include:

-Nightwaves - an interview with Jack Zipes, author of The Irresistible Fairy Tale.
-(His interview is about 24 minutes into the program.)
+Nightwaves - an interview with Derek Sayer, author of Prague, Capital of the Twentieth Century: A Surrealist History.
+(His interview is about 28 minutes into the program.)

-The BBC World Service program The Forum – an interview with Emrys Westacott, author of The Virtues of Our Vices: A Modest Defense of Gossip, Rudeness, and Other Bad Habits.
+The BBC World Service program The Forum – an interview with Jens Petersen, author of The Kingdom of Fungi.

 Our books are reviewed regularly in daily and Sunday newspapers as well as the academic press.
 Examples of recent reviews include:

 The Economist reviewed Daniel Stedman Jones’s Masters of the Universe: Hayek, Friedman, and the Birth of Neoliberal Politics.

 The Times Higher Education made Picasso and Truth: From Cubism to Guernica by T.J.
 Clark, book of the week.

 The Guardian reviewed The Collected Papers of Albert Einstein, Volume 13 edited by Diana Kormos Buchwald, József Illy, Ze'ev Rosenkranz, and Tilman Sauer.

 The Guardian also reviewed Michael Chwe's Jane Austen, Game Theorist.